-RS232 data usually is sent as a packet with 7 or 8 bit words, start, stop, parity bits (may be varied).
+RS232 data is usually sent as a packet with 7 or 8 bit words, start, stop, parity bits (may be varied).
 Sample transmission shown on picture: Start bit (active low, usually between +3v and +15v) followed by data bits, parity bit (depends on protocol used) and finished by stop bit (used to bring logic high, usually between -3v and -15v).

 Sample RS232 serial port device.
 How serial mouse works